ThinkUpLLC/ThinkUp/tests/README.md

     $ php tests/all_tests.php

+To run a single test, set the TEST_METHOD environment variable.
+For example:

+$ TEST_METHOD=testIsPluginActive php tests/TestOfPluginMySQLDAO.php

 The webapp tests contained in `tests/all_integration_tests.php` make three assumptions:

 * You have a local installation of ThinkUp and that it is using your test database